brettmillerb/brettmillerb.github.io/_posts/2019-11-27-Developing-Pwsh-Az-Functions-In-Docker-And-VsCode.md

 The installation requirements for Azure Functions are on [docs.microsoft.com](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-run-local#install-the-azure-functions-core-tools).

-On both Mac and Windows this requires the Azure Functions Extension Bundle or the .NET SDK and on Windows you'll hae to install npm and node.js so not having to install anything locally is good.
+On both Mac and Windows this requires the Azure Functions Extension Bundle or the .NET SDK and on Windows you'll have to install npm and node.js so not having to install anything locally is good.

 ## Setting up your Workspace